hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 # How to use the map editor
 - Start by Extracting the zip in your Mods folder
-- go in the map_editor folder, copy the "example" folder and rename it to the name of your map, the folder name needs to only contain letters and no spaces.
+- go in the map_editor folder, copy the "example" folder and rename it to the name of your map
-- Now go in that new folder and open info.txt, you will be able to change the display name, music and difficulty (0 = beginner, 3 = expert etc)
+- Now go in that new folder and open info.txt, you will be able to change the music and difficulty (0 = beginner, 3 = expert etc)
 - Replace "image.png" with the image of your map (make sure the file keeps the same name)
 - Now launch the game and enter your map, so you can start defining what the paths and areas should be.